Goals

 - Advocating for better mental health support and funding at the district, local, state and national levels.

-- Support each other with caregiver connect groups by identifying how we can support caregivers/families with disabilities, IEP's and 504 plans, BIPOC, LGBTQIA2+, foster care, multilingual and families experiencing homelessness.
+- Support each other with caregiver connect groups to caregivers/families with disabilities, IEP's and 504 plans, BIPOC, LGBTQIA2+, foster care, multilingual and families experiencing homelessness.

 Join us